grumpyjames/birding-almanac/features/a-200-bird-year/part-17-padley-gorge.md

 We manage to peel ourselves back on to the walk a few minutes later.
-Very slow progress is made; almost every bird we see (and hear, now we know what they sound like) is another pied flycatcher; the numbered nest boxes are a big hit.
+Very slow progress is made; almost every bird we see (and hear, now we know what they sound like) is another Pied Flycatcher; the numbered nest boxes are a big hit.
 We guess we've probably seen somewhere between seven and ten pairs by the time we emerge from the woods at the top of the gorge (we guess our first serious birder was